casper-network/casper-java-sdk/script/README.md

 Stops a running casper-nctl docker container

 ## e2e-remote-debug
-Remote debugs one or more cucumber e2e tests, the 1st parameter is the cucumber name regex eg:
+Remote debugs one or more cucumber e2e tests, the 1st parameter is the cucumber name regex.
+If not specified all test run, eg:

 ```./script/e2e-remote-debug info_get_peers```